wesleyboar/DS-User-Guide/user-guide/docs/managingdata/datatransfer.md

 <img alt="Select File for Download" src="../imgs/datadepotbrowser-5.png">

-If you would like to download an entire folder from DesignSafe, please use one of the large data transfer methods listed in the <a href="../datatransfer">Data Transfer Guide</a>.
+If you would like to download an entire folder from DesignSafe, please use one of the large data transfer methods listed in this guide.

 ### [Transferring Data Inside of DesignSafe](#datadepotbrowser-transferring) { #datadepotbrowser-transferring }